Papers, Please: Sales

 As of March 2014, at the time of the BAFTA awards, Pope stated that the game had sold 500,000 copies.
 By August 2016, three years from release, Pope stated that more than 1.8 million copies had been sold across all platforms.
+By its tenth anniversary, the game had sold 5 million units.

 Short film adaptation

 Two Russian filmmakers, Liliya Tkach and Nikita Ordynskiy of Kinodom Productions, developed an 11-minute live-action film based on Papers, Please, entitled Papers, Please: The Short Film, starring Igor Savochkin as the passport inspector.
 The film was authorized by Lucas Pope after Ordynskiy sent him the screenplay via email.
-The film premiered at the Trekhgorka House of Culture in Moscow, Russia, on January 27, 2018.
-The film debuted worldwide via YouTube and the Steam storefront on February 24, 2018.
-The film received "Overwhelmingly Positive" reviews on Steam upon its release.
-The short film's success led Tkach and Ordynskiy to pursue a similar short film for Beholder, another game set in a totalitarian state.
-Ordynskiy would later voice Seaman Aleksei Toporov in Return of the Obra Dinn, a 2018 video game developed by Pope, which was also a Seumas McNally Grand Prize winner.
+It premiered at the Trekhgorka House of Culture in Moscow, Russia, on January 27, 2018.
+It debuted worldwide via YouTube and the Steam storefront on February 24, 2018.
+It received "Overwhelmingly Positive" reviews on Steam upon its release.
+Its success led Tkach and Ordynskiy to pursue a similar short film for Beholder, another game set in a totalitarian state.
+Ordynskiy would later voice Seaman Aleksei Toporov in Return of the Obra Dinn, a 2018 video game developed by Pope that was also a Seumas McNally Grand Prize winner.

+The film follows a border inspector at the East Grestin checkpoint, much similar to the game.
+A soldier named Sergiu informs him that a woman named Elisa will arrive, but when she does, she lacks the proper entry permit.
+The inspector denies her entry, and she leaves him a heart-shaped locket to give to Sergiu.
+Later, an Obristani couple named Robynsky attempts to cross.
+There is a discrepancy in the wife’s documents (where her surname is spelled "Robinsky" in her entry permit), but is dismissed as a typo, and they are allowed entry.
+Moments after passing, the couple carries out a terrorist attack, killing several guards.
+The film ends with the inspector witnessing the aftermath of the bombing and being fatally shot by the husband.